in , ,

 Ardisia crenata, houseplant

-Where to Plant Ardisia
+Where to plant Ardisia

 • Light indoors: Bright light from eastern or western exposure, with full sun in winter.
 Ardisia needs bright light in summer and direct light in winter.